mohamedyounis10/BAZAR.-Mobile-App/README.md

 # BAZAR

 BAZAR is a mobile application built using Flutter, designed to create a seamless experience for book lovers.
 This app allows users to discover, buy, and manage their favorite books effortlessly.
-The project was developed for Telecom Egypt and leverages Firebase for authentication and data management.
+The project leverages Firebase for authentication and data management.

 ## Features